yoyski/time2post-privacy-policy/privacy-policy.md

-# Privacy Policy for QuickSched
+# Privacy Policy for Time2Post

 ## 1. Introduction
 QuickSched is a web application designed to schedule Facebook posts and send email notifications.
 This Privacy Policy explains how we collect, use, and protect user data.